Best Drywall Screws and Nails for Your Projects

 - Self-drilling screws and pan-head screws can be used with metal studs or frames.

-- Trim-head screws are used to attach wood trim over gypsum boards.
+- Trim-head screws are used to attach wood trim over drywall boards.

-Screws can be driven in with a drill or electric drywall screw gun.
+Tip: Screws can be driven in with a drill or electric drywall screw gun.
+They usually feature a Phillips head.

 - When working with 1/2-inch drywall panels, use 1-1/4 or 1-3/8-inch nails or screws.